codeitcodes/codeit/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Motivation**
 Please explain the problem you're having/why you propose this feature.
-Ex.
-I'm always frustrated when [...]
+Eg. I'm always frustrated when [...]

 **Description**
 A clear and concise description of what you want to happen.